-If you are researching different homeschool methods or styles, you may have heard of Charlotte Mason and wondering if that style is a good fit for your family.
+If you are researching different homeschool methods or styles, you may have heard of the Charlotte Mason method of homeschooling and wondered if it would be a good fit for your family.

 I had already been homeschooling for about 5 years when I first heard about Charlotte Mason.
 My son was about to go into 6th grade and I had a dyslexic kindergartner, an ornery preschooler, and was pregnant with my 4th baby.
 My husband worked full time as a paramedic and was going to school as well.
 With life being so crazy I found us having a difficult time getting our school work done and I felt like we had lost all of our homeschooling joy.
 I was tired and burned out and just wanted to enjoy my kids and not have to teach them from a book with a teacher’s manual.